What other animals can I keep with fish in my aquarium?

 Freshwater shrimp for aquariums

 Luckily there are plenty of shrimp species that are suitable for tropical aquariums including Cherry shrimp, Crystal red shrimp, Amano shrimp and Wood shrimp.
 The first three are excellent algae eaters suitable for nano tanks, community tanks with small fish and planted tanks, although they would be eaten by medium to large fish.

 Wood shrimp and their relatives the African Clawed shrimp have unique feeding apparatus, with fan arms that they hold out in the water to capture food particles.
 They are larger but harmless and can be housed with medium-sized fish species, ideally in fast-flowing stream themed aquaria.

-Two species of frogs don’t need to leave the water – the African dwarf frog and the African clawed frog.
-African dwarfs can be kept with small fish and are themselves tiny.
+Two species of frogs don’t need to leave the water - the African dwarf frog and the African clawed frog.
+African dwarf frogs can be kept with small fish and are themselves tiny.
 Feed them on Bloodworm and Tubifex worms, but don’t mix with medium-sized or large fish as they will eat them.

-African clawed frogs are often seen for sale in their albino form and are also known by their Scientific name, Xenopus.
+African clawed frogs are often seen for sale in their albino form and are also known by their scientific name, Xenopus.
 These voracious eaters will eat aquarium fish and shrimp so need an aquarium, terrarium or paludarium all to themselves.

 Freshwater turtles and terrapins will eat fish and need the right environment, diet, basking lamps, and UV light to live long and healthy lives.
 Keep separately in indoor ponds or specially designed terrapin enclosures to make sure they get what they need.
 The Fly River Turtle only comes out to lay eggs and doesn’t bask, but needs a huge aquarium to swim and exercise in and proper, long term care.